inet-framework/inet/doc/src/users-guide/ch-routing.rst

 The configuration file specifies the per-interface parameters.
-Each ``<interface>`` element configures one or more interfaces; the ``hosts``, ``names``, ``towards``, ``among`` attributes select the configured interfaces (in a similar way as with :ned:`Ipv4NetworkConfigurator`).
+Each ``<interface>`` element configures one or more interfaces; the ``hosts``, ``names``, ``towards``, ``among`` attributes select the configured interfaces (similar to :ned:`Ipv4NetworkConfigurator`).
 See the :doc:`ch-network-autoconfig` chapter for further information.

 Additional attributes:

--  ``metric``: metric assigned to the link, the default value is 1.
+-  ``metric``: metric assigned to the link, with a default value of 1.
 This value is added to the metric of a learned route received on this interface.
 It must be an integer in the [1,15] interval.